Yamaha Logo

 Yamaha Motor Company Logo 1955-1964

-The debut logo features a large “M” combined with tuning forks.
-Their outlines are visible in the figure of the letter and its gaps.
-In general, there are three stylized instrument customization accessories, one in the center and two others on the right and left.
-Each of them repeats a written symbol, forming a single structure because it cannot be said that this is a text emblem: it contains only graphics.
-Three more tuning forks are crossed together and placed at the top, above the sign for the word “motorcycle.”
-For example, a two-wheeled vehicle company expressed gratitude to the parent company that manufactures musical instruments.
-All elements are encircled by a thin ring and located inside an even circle.
+The debut logo features a large “M” letter combined with tuning forks.
+Their outlines can be seen in the letter’s figure and its gaps.
+In total, there are three stylized instrument tuning forks, one in the center and two others on the right and left.
+Each of them repeats the written symbol, forming a single structure, since it cannot be considered a textual emblem: it contains only graphics.
+Three more forks cross each other and are placed at the top, above the word “motorcycle” emblem.
+In this way, the two-wheeler company is thanking the parent company that makes musical instruments.
+All elements are surrounded by a thin ring and placed inside an even circle.

 1964 – today